RalphHightower/blog/PoliticalGameplan.md

 There are two things that we should be doing all the time right now.
 You should NOT be bothering with online petitions or emailing.

 1. The best thing you can do to be heard and get your congressperson to pay attention is to have face-to-face time — if they have town halls, go to them.
 Go to their local offices.
 If you're in DC, try to find a way to go to an event of theirs.
 Go to the "mobile offices" that their staff hold periodically (all these times are located on each congressperson's website).
 When you go, ask questions.
 A lot of them.
 And push for answers.
-The louder and more vocal and present you can be at those the better
+The louder and more vocal and present you can be at those the better.
 2. But those in-person events don't happen every day.
 So, the absolute most important thing that people should be doing every day is calling.

 YOU SHOULD MAKE 6 CALLS A DAY:

 2 each (DC office and your local office) to your 2 Senators & your 1 Representative.

 The staffer was very clear that any sort of online contact basically gets immediately ignored, and letters pretty much get thrown in the trash (unless you have a particularly strong emotional story — but even then it's not worth the time it took you to craft that letter).